scopeusc/scope-f18/lesson-5/README.md

 ```
 npm install
 ```
-to get your project ready.
+in your terminal to get your project ready.

 **Project Structure:**